asobe/powerapi/formulae/formula-cpu-max/README.md

-# Implementation of the PowerAPI CPU Formula module by maximum frequency and voltage used
+# Implementation of the PowerAPI CPU Formula module by using the consumption sent by the host

 ## Presentation

-Implements PowerAPI CPU Formula module at the maximum frequency and voltage used by the CPU principally represented by its [Thermal Design Power](http://en.wikipedia.org/wiki/Thermal_design_power "Thermal Design Power").
+Implements PowerAPI CPU Formula module by splitting the energy consumption between the processes activity related to the system activity.

 ## In